wageshsharma20/Multi-Agent-Scheduling-Assistant/README.md

 4. The Streamlit UI replays all historical messages before rendering the chat input box

 **Why URL params instead of `st.session_state`?** Streamlit's `session_state` is cleared on browser refresh.
 URL query parameters survive refreshes, making them the correct mechanism for client-side thread retention.

-> ⚠️ **Known Limitation (Render Free Tier):** Render's free tier resets the disk on each new *deploy*.
-The SQLite files (`schedule.db`, `checkpoints.sqlite`) persist across requests during a running deployment session but are wiped if you push a new version.
-This is documented in the PRD as an acceptable known limitation.
-For production, replace `SqliteSaver` with a managed DB adapter (e.g., Supabase Postgres).

 ---